php4dev/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

 * [Andrew Galas](https://profiles.wordpress.org/andrewgalas) (Polish)

 == Changelog ==
+= 0.9.30 =
+- Added an option to select database accessing method for a backup or restore process.
+- Optimized plugin code and set the autoload attribute to no.
+- Improved the success rate of backing up the uploads folder when the optimization mode for web hosting/shared hosting is enabled.
+- Fixed some bugs in plugin code.
 = 0.9.29 =
 - Successfully tested with WordPress 5.3.
 - Fixed: Locked backups were deleted automatically.